puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/security/seccomp.md

 enabled for each node where you want to use it.

-If enabled, the kubelet will use the `RuntimeDefault` seccomp profile by default, which is defined by the container runtime, instead of using the `Unconfined` (seccomp disabled) mode.
+If enabled, the kubelet will use the `RuntimeDefault` seccomp profile by default, which is defined by the container runtime, instead of using the `Unconfined` (seccomp in permissive mode).
 The default profiles aim to provide a strong set of security defaults while preserving the functionality of the workload.
 It is possible that the default profiles differ between container runtimes and their